Choosing Your Path: 9 Public Health Concentrations

 Typical workplace environments: Health education specialists work for healthcare facilities, colleges and universities, nonprofit organizations, private companies, and public health agencies.

-Areas of expertise: Health education specialists apply their knowledge of health behavior and education, and they are skilled in the development of educational materials and programs.
+Areas of expertise: Health education specialists apply their knowledge of health behavior and education and are skilled in developing educational materials and programs.

 5. Health Policy

-The health policy concentration entails seeking top-level solutions to health and social problems.
-Through research analysis, policy briefs, presentations, and petitions, professionals in this field shine a spotlight on the effects of existing policies across numerous demographics and propose reforms to improve those policies.
-Health policy includes career paths in both government and the private sector.
+The health policy concentration is a public health concentration that entails seeking top-level solutions to health and social problems.
+Through research analysis, policy briefs, presentations, and petitions, health policy professionals elucidate the effects of existing policies across numerous demographics and propose reforms to improve those policies.
+Health policy includes career paths in both the government and private sectors.
 Political scientist, medical and health services manager, and healthcare consultant are among the potential roles in this concentration.

 Typical workplace environments: Medical and health services managers work in hospitals, nursing homes, group medical practices, and other healthcare facilities.